freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-14.md

 ## Description
 <section id='description'>

-If you didn't want the anchor element to link to catphotos.com?
-On the anchor tag, change the value of the `href` attribute to equal "#".
+What if you didn't want the anchor element to link to anything?
+You could change the value of the `href` attribute to `#`.

-Doing this will keep the text as a link, but it will no longer link to anything.
 This is often used to create a placeholder link or when changing the behavior of a link using JavaScript.

+Change the value of the `href` attribute to be `#` for the `cat photo` link.

 </section>